Galathea National Park: Climate

+Ecology

 Flora

+Galathea National Park, due to geographical surroundings and physical location is considered to be having world's best preserved tropical rain forests and large quantity of endemism.
 The vegetation consists largely of tropical and subtropical moist broadleaf forests.

 Fauna

 Notable animal species found in the park include the giant robber crab, megapode and Nicobar pigeon.

 From February to December, the largest turtle in the world, the leather back turtle (Dermochelys coriacea), nests here.